WubblesWebDev/WubblesWebDev/README.md

 - 👋 Hi, I’m @WubblesWebDev
-- 👀 I’m interested in Web Design! and learning more Programming languages that don't need Math Skills :P
+- 👀 I’m interested in Admin Development services and Robotics
-- 🌱 I’m currently learning HTML5 and Css.
-Going to learn Kotlin, SQL and a little Javascript.
+- 🌱 I’m currently learning C++, but I am always exersizing my HTML, Python, and Bash scripting skills.
-- 💞️ I’m looking to collaborate on nothing right now, just trying to feel out the programming scene and learn some stuff.
+- 💞️ I’m looking to collaborate on nothing right now, just trying to learn on my own
-- 📫 How to reach me on Twitter @AbigailFBarton
+- 📫 How to reach me?
+Don't.

 <!---
 WubblesWebDev/WubblesWebDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.